runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

  read_html(my_url) # read html from my_url
 ```

-## 3. Identify Webpage Characteristics and Scrape HTML Table(s)
+## 3. Identify Web Page Characteristics and Scrape HTML Table(s)

-Before applying rvest functionality further, it is important to understand the format of the webpage which has the data you want to scrape.
+Before applying rvest functionality further, it is important to understand the format of the web page which has the data you want to scrape.
 Specifically:

 * Is the data already grouped into table elements?
-* How many tables are there on the webpage?
+* How many tables are there on the web page?
-* Which table(s) on the webpage do you want to scrape?
+* Which table(s) on the web page do you want to scrape?

-You can identify these characteristics with a quick scroll through of your webpage, along with a `right click + Inspect`.
+You can identify these characteristics with a quick scroll through of your web page, along with a `right click + Inspect`.
 This will open the HTML elements side bar, where you should look for for an element labeled `<table>`.
-For example, when inspecting the following [College Football 2021 Rushing Stats](https://www.sports-reference.com/cfb/years/2021-rushing.html) webpage, we can find the table element:
+For example, when inspecting the following [College Football 2021 Rushing Stats](https://www.sports-reference.com/cfb/years/2021-rushing.html) web page, we can find the table element:
 <br>

 <img width="959" alt="image" src="https://user-images.githubusercontent.com/112500643/192863594-de3548c5-09e8-49aa-b7fc-8f1555dd6433.png">